sunidhiss/ML_project/README.md

 3. **Risk Score Computation**
    - Develop a weighted formula linking epidemic rates to climatic variables.
    - Rank and categorize districts as **High**, **Moderate**, or **Low Risk**.
+   - The formula for a weighted risk score using normalized variables is the sum of each variable's normalized value
+   - multiplied by its assigned weight, divided by the sum of all weights.

 4. **Clustering for Zone Detection**
    - Apply **K-Means** for similarity grouping.